aadishjain2911/VoteChain/README.md

 Note: Keep in mind that we are only simulating a blockchain, so we cannot implement some parts of the blockchain like updating target threshold, actual broadcasting between physically divided nodes, building the complete merkle tree for each block etc.

+### Week 5

+This week we will start the implementation

 ## Optional Resource for Better Understanding